National Institutes of Health

-The NIH comprises 27 separate institutes and centers of different biomedical disciplines and is responsible for many scientific accomplishments, including the discovery of fluoride to prevent tooth decay, the use of lithium to manage bipolar disorder, and the creation of vaccines against hepatitis, Haemophilus influenzae (HIB), and human papillomavirus (HPV).
+The NIH is responsible for many scientific accomplishments, including the discovery of fluoride to prevent tooth decay, the use of lithium to manage bipolar disorder, and the creation of vaccines against hepatitis, Haemophilus influenzae (HIB), and human papillomavirus (HPV).
+In 2012, the NIH comprised 27 separate institutes and centers of different biomedical disciplines.

 In 2019, the NIH was ranked number two in the world, behind Harvard University, for biomedical sciences in the Nature Index, which measured the largest contributors to papers published in a subset of leading journals from 2015 to 2018.

 History

 Origins

 In 1887, a laboratory for the study of bacteria, the Hygienic Laboratory, was established within the Marine Hospital Service, which at the time was expanding its functions beyond the system of Marine Hospitals into quarantine and research programs.
 It was initially located at the New York Marine Hospital on Staten Island.
 In 1891, it moved to the top floor of the Butler Building in Washington, D.C.
 In 1904, it moved again to a new campus at the Old Naval Observatory, which grew to include five major buildings.

 In 1901, the Division of Scientific Research was formed, which included the Hygienic Laboratory as well as other research offices of the Marine Hospital Service.
 In 1912, the Marine Hospital Service became the Public Health Service (PHS).
 In 1922, PHS established a Special Cancer Investigations laboratory at Harvard Medical School.
-This marked the beginning of a partnership with universities.
+This development marked the beginning of partnerships with universities.

 In 1930, the Hygienic Laboratory was re-designated as the National Institute of Health by the Ransdell Act, and was given $750,000 to construct two NIH buildings at the Old Naval Observatory campus.
-In 1937, NIH absorbed the rest of the Division of Scientific Research, of which it was formerly part.
+In 1937, the NIH absorbed the rest of the Division of Scientific Research, of which it was formerly part.

-In 1938, NIH moved to its current campus in Bethesda, Maryland.
-Over the next few decades, Congress would markedly increase funding of the NIH, and various institutes and centers within the NIH were created for specific research programs.
-In 1944, the Public Health Service Act was approved, and the National Cancer Institute became a division of NIH.
+In 1938, the NIH moved to its current campus in Bethesda, Maryland.
+Over the next few decades, Congress would markedly increase funding of the NIH.
+Various institutes and centers within the NIH were created for specific research programs.
+In 1944, the Public Health Service Act was approved and the National Cancer Institute became a division of the NIH.
 In 1948, the name changed from National Institute of Health to National Institutes of Health.